Coping With Preoperative Anxiety

-Do things that would be healing for your medical problem as well as your anxiety, like meditate, eat clean, exercise to build endurance for recovery, spend time with loving people, laugh, journal, pray, spend time outside or with your pets, engage in a creative hobby, clean out your house, or do some volunteer work.
+Do things that are healing.
+Meditate, eat clean, exercise to build endurance for recovery, spend time with loving people, laugh, journal, pray, spend time outside or with your pets, engage in a creative hobby, clean out your house, or do some volunteer work.
 Just stay productively active so your mind doesn't wander to gloom and doom.

 4. Educate Yourself

 Doing research into your medical issue can calm preoperative anxiety.
 For some people, knowing what is going to happen makes them feel more in control and this is calming for them.